temporalio/sdk-java/README.md

 A workflow must define an interface class.
 All of its methods must have one of the following annotations:
 - @WorkflowMethod indicates an entry point to a workflow.
 It contains parameters such as timeouts and a task list.
 Required parameters (like executionStartToCloseTimeoutSeconds) that are not specified through the annotation must be provided at runtime.
-- @Signal indicates a method that reacts to external signals.
+- @SignalMethod indicates a method that reacts to external signals.
 It must have a `void` return type.
-- @Query indicates a method that reacts to synchronous query requests.
+- @QueryMethod indicates a method that reacts to synchronous query requests.
 You can have more than one method with the same annotation.
 ```java
 public interface FileProcessingWorkflow {